Dangerous Driving Defence Lawyers in Ottawa

 Understanding a dangerous driving charge in Ottawa

 You will be charged with dangerous driving when you are deemed to be operating “a motor vehicle in a manner that is dangerous to the public.”
 This applies whether the act was intentional or not.
 Also, note that a passenger in the vehicle is considered part of the public.
-The broad definition allows a high degree of culpability including for individuals that did not intent any wrongdoing.
+The broad definition allows a high degree of interpretation from law enforcement officers.

 - The nature of the place where the alleged driving offence occurred

 - The amount of traffic at the time of the alleged offence